lanl/scico/docs/source/style.rst

 Displaying and Printing Strings
 -------------------------------

-Prefer to use Python f-strings, rather than `.format` or `%` syntax as `google's string conventions <https://google.github.io/styleguide/pyguide.html#310-strings>`_ suggests.
+Prefer to use Python f-strings, rather than `.format` or `%` syntax as the `Google string conventions <https://google.github.io/styleguide/pyguide.html#310-strings>`_ suggests.

 .. code:: Python